 Make sure the power cord is securely connected to an electric outlet.
 This may sound simple and obvious, but it does happen.
 If cord is indeed plugged in, check the circuit box and reset the breaker if necessary.

 - The refrigerator is not cooling sufficiently – or at all.

-This is probably the most common refrigerator problem.
-The first thing to do is make sure the thermostat is set at the proper temperature.
-There is generally a default setting that is marked on the dial or spelled out in the operating manual.
+This is probably the commonest refrigerator problem.
+First make sure the thermostat is set at the proper temperature.
+Generally a default setting is marked on the dial or spelled out in the operating manual.
 Give the dial a turn or two and reset it.
 Sometimes the contacts become stuck and need to be jarred loose.
 If it happens again, this part may need to be replaced.
 Always unplug the unit when replacing the thermostat or any electrical part.

 Another possible cause is a blocked drain or overfull drain pan.
-Locate the plug in the bottom of the main compartment and force hot water through it with a poultry baster.
+Locate the plug in the bottom of the main compartment (you may need to consult your owner's manual to find it) and force hot water through it with a poultry baster.
 A little bleach mixed in the water can aid the process.
 The drain pan is easily accessible underneath.
 If there is a puddle that isn't water, call your repairman.

-5. The refrigerator runs constantly:
+- The refrigerator runs constantly.

 This is another result of dirty coils underneath.
 Unplug your fridge and vacuum the coils.
 A brush may able to remove any dirt and dust a vacuum might miss.